Organization

 Advisor: Prof Fredrik Ponten

-Generation of antibody-based protein data for the Tissue and Pathology sections: (i) handling and processing of tissues (biobank material), (ii) handling and storage of antisera, (iii) testing of antibodies, (iv) immunohistochemical staining based on conventional or multiplex detection, (v) scanning of stained tissue slides and image processing, (vi) validation of antibody target specificity, (vii) annotation and final approval of immunohistochemically stained tissues, (viii) determination of antibody reliability based on enhanced antibody validation strategies, (ix) generation of knowledge-based protein expression profiles, and (x) prepare the data for release on the Tissue and Pathology sections.
+Generation of antibody-based protein data for the Tissue and Cancer resources: (i) handling and processing of tissues (biobank material), (ii) handling and storage of antisera, (iii) testing of antibodies, (iv) immunohistochemical staining based on conventional or multiplex detection, (v) scanning of stained tissue slides and image processing, (vi) validation of antibody target specificity, (vii) annotation and final approval of immunohistochemically stained tissues, (viii) determination of antibody reliability based on enhanced antibody validation strategies, (ix) generation of knowledge-based protein expression profiles, and (x) prepare the data for release on the Tissue and Cancer sections.

 Tissue data curation: (i) restaining with novel antibodies or staining protocol for poorly characterized proteins, (ii) addition of extended tissue samples to cover rare cell types or temporal expression, (iii) in-depth annotation of existing tissue images to add data for more cell types

-Analysis of scRNA-seq based data for the Single cell type section: annotation and curation of single cell type clusters generated by the Single cell profiling group led by Dr. Cheng Zhang.
+Analysis of scRNA-seq based data for the Single cell profiling: annotation and curation of single cell type clusters generated by the Single cell profiling group led by Dr. Cheng Zhang.

 Clinical pathology: (i) develop strategies to identify potential biomarkers based on the HPA database and other efforts, (ii) validate proteins that can be used as clinical biomarkers for disease, (iii) participate in clinical studies, collect tumor material and clinical data to generate specific cancer TMAs coupled to clinical databases, (iv) perform statistical analysis and validate the clinical usefulness of identified biomarkers.